-- surveillance for new and emerging pests and diseases
+- surveillance and research for new and emerging pests and diseases

-- diagnosis, epidemiology and control of zoonotic diseases in farm animals
+- diagnosis, epidemiology and control of diseases in animals

-- scientific research and acting as an international reference laboratory for many farm animal diseases
+- acting as an international reference laboratory for many diseases

-- facilitating international trade in animals, products of animal origin, and plants
+- facilitating trade in animals, products of animal origin, and plants

-- a programme of bee inspections, diagnostics, R&D, training and advice
+- bee inspections, diagnostics, R&D, training and advice

 - regulating the safe disposal of animal by-products